-Last night Moishe Mana, the billionaire owner of a sizable amount of Miami property in downtown and Wynwood sent to Manny Gonzalez, the Executive Director of the Wynwood BID, that have to be seen as evidence that Mana is either in deep financial trouble, or that he has become business partners with people who somehow have him by the short hairs.
+Last night Moishe Mana, the billionaire owner of a sizable amount of Miami property in downtown and Wynwood sent two threatening text messages to Manny Gonzalez, the Executive Director of the Wynwood BID, that have to be seen as evidence that Mana is either in deep financial trouble, or that he has become business partners with people who somehow have him by the short hairs.

 This is the first message he sent:

 NUMBER 46 - FEBRUARY 21, 2020

 Copyrighted: 2011,2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020